ricardobna/docs/Tutorials/gettingstarted/Step01.rst

 #.
 The widget library provides a collection of common widgets and
    containers.
-It is based on MWT, a base library that defines core types graphical elements for designing rich graphical user interface embedded applications.
+It is based on MWT, a base library that defines core type graphical elements for designing rich graphical user interface embedded applications.
 #.
 Look for module.ivy, and replace dependencies with the following: